Column template in Angular Grid component

 import 'zone.js';

-You can use any template element or custom component instead of the checkbox in the conditional template based on your requirement.
+Any template element or custom component can be used in a conditional template based on application requirements.

 How to get the row object by clicking on the template element

-The Grid component allows you to retrieve the row object of the selected record when clicking on a template element.
-This feature can be useful when you need to perform custom actions based on the selected record.
+The Syncfusion Angular Grid allows retrieving the row object of a selected record when clicking a template element.
+This is useful for performing custom actions based on the selected record.

 In the following code, the button element is rendered in the Employee Data column and click event binding is used to call the showDetails method when the template element is clicked.
 The showDetails method is passed the data object as an argument, which allows you to access the selected row object and display it in the dialog popup.